WELLDYNERX, LLC

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-WellDyneRx, LLC (Provider) is required by law to maintain the privacy of protected health information, to provide individuals with notice of its legal duties and privacy practices with respect to protected health information, and to notify affected individuals following a breach of unsecured protected health information.
-Provider is required to follow the terms of the notice of privacy practices (Notice) which is currently in effect.
-Provider reserves the right to change the terms of this Notice, the practices described within this Notice, and to make the Notice effective for any protected health information maintained by Provider.
+We are required by law to maintain the privacy of protected health information, to provide individuals with notice of its legal duties and privacy practices with respect to protected health information, and to notify affected individuals following a breach of unsecured protected health information.
+We are required to follow the terms of the Notice which is currently in effect.
+We reserve the right to change the terms of this Notice, the practices described within this Notice, and to make the Notice effective for all protected health information maintained by us.
+If we make a material change to our privacy practices, we will promptly revise this Notice.
+We will post the revised Notice at our facilities, make revised Notice copies available upon request, and post the revised Notice on our website.

 Uses and Disclosures of Protected Health Information.
 Protected health information includes demographic and medical information that concerns the past, present, or future physical or mental health of an individual.
 Demographic information could include your name, address, telephone number, social security number and any other means of identifying you as a specific person.
 Protected health information contains specific information that identifies a person or can be used to identify a person.